 Computing power is continually increasing and any cryptographic algorithm can be compromised given enough time and sufficiently fast computing power, most cryptographic solutions rely on being sufficiently complex that the time taken even with the fastest computers is sufficiently long to discourage any attempt at compromise by brute force.
-This standard will need to be reviewed regularly to ensure that the algorithms remain suitable to protect police data see Review Cycle.
+This standard will need to be reviewed regularly to ensure that the algorithms remain suitable to protect police data see Error!
+Reference source not found.Error!
+Reference so urce not found.Error!
+Reference source not found.Error!
+Reference source not found.Review Cycle.